afreensafdar/Brilliant-Bananas-Project/README.md

-# Brilliant-Bananas-Project Inventory Warehouse App
+# BRILLIANT BANANAS INVENTORY WAREHOUSE PROJECT
 An Inventory App for 4 Warehouses.

 ---